Marysville, Ohio

 Marysville is a city in Union County, Ohio, United States, and its county seat.
 The population was 25,571 at the 2020 census.
-Located approximately 27 mi northwest of Columbus, it is part of the Columbus metropolitan area.
+It is a suburb approximately 27 mi northwest of Columbus.
 Marysville's longtime slogan is "Where the Grass is Greener".
-In December 2008, the city was designated as a "Preserve America Community" by First Lady Laura Bush.
+In 2008, the city was designated as a "Preserve America Community" by U.S. First Lady Laura Bush.

 History

 Origins

 Marysville was originally part of Northwest Territory, and then became part of the Virginia Military District within that territory, and eventually became part of the state of Ohio.
 One of the original surveyors of the area was James Galloway, Jr., who first visited in 1805.
-Marysville was founded in 1819 by Samuel W. Cuthbertson, who named the town after his daughter Mary, along the small waterway of Mill Creek.
+Marysville was founded in 1819 by Samuel W. Culbertson, who named the town after his daughter Mary, along the small waterway of Mill Creek.